abb1273/Recipes-Good-for-Your-Soul-and-Purse/README.md

 ### Imagery

 For the imagery I have used a number of stock photograph websites to obtain inviting meal images.
 The gazpacho image was found on [Istockphoto](https://www.istockphoto.com/).
 The crepes and macaroni cheese images were downloaded from [Pexels](https://www.pexels.com/).
-The ramen image has been acquired from [Unsplash] (https://unsplash.com).
+The ramen image has been acquired from [Unsplash](https://unsplash.com).
 I have made a note of the creators of these images in the credits section.

 ### Wireframes